eschulte/shit4climate/index.md

 Tired of spending your toilet time doom-scrolling environmental news?
 Put your phone (and all those depressing facts your friends don't want to hear) to good use!
-Call your representative and give them a piece of your mind.
+Call your representative and give them some shit.

 <form class="w3-container w3-margin">
 Enter your <label>Postal Code:</label>